The official capital of Sweden

-After the Ice Age, in 8,000 BC, settlers arrived in Stockholm, but the inhabitants moved south due to the freezing temperatures.
+In 8,000 BC, settlers arrived in Stockholm after the Ice Age, but the inhabitants moved south due to the freezing temperatures.
 Thousands of years later, the climate became more tolerable.
 The fertile lands close to the sea encouraged migrants back to the region.
 Vikings build the old trading port of Stockholm close to the freshwater Lake Mälaren around 1000 AD.

 Swedish statesman Birger Jarl founded Stockholm in 1252.

-The Bergslagen mines made this an essential locality for iron trade.
-The word Stock means “log” in Swedish and Holm means “islet”.
+The Bergslagen mines made this an essential locality for the iron trade.
+The word Stock means “log” in Swedish, and Holm means “islet”.
 The Old Town (Gamla Stan) was built on the central island next to the islet of Helgeandsholmen.

 36 % of the population died in a plague in 1710.

 The Great Northern War caused the city to stagnate, and economic growth slowed.
 By the second half of the 19th-century, Stockholm regained its force as a new industry emerged.